 Step 2.
 Pick your pool

-In addition to customer bases there may be other places where you can find a near-perfect audience.
-For example, if you are studying soccer players you could partner with a soccer club or soccer association.
+In addition to customer bases, there may be other places where you can find a near-perfect audience.
+For example, if you are studying soccer players, you could partner with a soccer club or soccer association.

 Step 3.
 Describe your screener or study

-When building and publishing your screener you’ll need to have an appropriate description of your screening study and a description of your main study where it makes sense.
+When building and publishing your screener, you’ll need to have an appropriate description of your screening study and a description of your main study where it makes sense.

 • Activity title